top of page

 Morrigan grabbed my arm, Palm Bay splashing onto the console.
 Her face was as pale as my knuckles on the steering wheel.
 “You’re joking.”

 “I’m sorry.
 I’m sorry.”
 I shouldn’t have dragged Morrigan out tonight.
-I knew staying home all the time had been a blessing in disguise.
-I made a goddamn left turn—
+I should’ve known staying home all the time had been a blessing in disguise.

 “No.” The Palm Bay was knocked over on the floor.
 Both Morrigan’s hands gripped her seatbelt.
 “Fuck no.”